GSA-TTS/identity-site/content/_help/trouble-signing-in/how-to-sign-in._en.md

 4. Authenticate using one of the methods you set up.
 Options include:

    * Using face or touch unlock
-   * Entering a security code from your authentication application
+   * Entering a one-time code from your authentication application
    * Using your security key
-   * Entering a security code that you receive by text or by phone call
+   * Entering a one-time code that you receive by text or by phone call
    * Entering a backup code
    * Using your federal government employee or military ID (PIV or CAC)
 5. You will then be taken to your Login.gov account page.